 Special care during retreat

 We are not here to look beautiful — we are here to be beautiful!

-- Absolutely no yoga pants, no tight pants or shirts, no transparent or semi-transparent clothing.
+- Absolutely no yoga pants, no tight pants or shirts, no transparent, semi-transparent, or revealing clothing.

 - Retreatants must adhere to the dress code at all times on the Khao Tham grounds.